influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withVersion(version)
 ```

-The kafka broker version.
+"The kafka broker version.
 Defaults to {DefaultKafkaVersion}.
-Consult the user documentation to understand the process required to upgrade or downgrade the version.
+Consult the user documentation to understand the process required to upgrade or downgrade the version."

 ## obj spec.kafka.authorization

-Authorization configuration for Kafka brokers.
+"Authorization configuration for Kafka brokers."

 ### fn spec.kafka.authorization.withAllowOnError